pvcraven/networking-class/source/02_introduction/introduction.rst

 You may have heard of **Ethernet**.
 Ethernet is a set of protocols for networking we use when we network with cables or wirelessly.
-It covers both the Physical layer and the Data-Link layer.
+It covers both the Physical (layer 1) and the Data-Link (layer 2).

-You may

-* TCP/IP runs on layers 3 and 4.
-* Web, e-mail, SSH run on layers 5-7.

-In this book we will cover the lower networking layers one through six, starting with the Physical Layer.
+You may have heard of **TCP/IP**.
+It is the one of the main protocols that gets Internet traffic to its destination.
+TCP/IP stands for Transmission Control Protocol/Internet Protocol.
+IP covers networking (layer 3), TCP covers transport (layer 4).

+The display of web pages, PDFs, images, even 3d graphics fall under presentation (layer 6), while the management of menus, buttons and other are covered by the application (layer 7).

+Just remember, many of the boundaries between these layers are fuzzy, and not clearly defined.
+Often technologies do tasks outside of what their "layer", and software may lump multiple layers together.

 Review
 ------